yasir2000/openwrt-oldwiki-md/BackupAndRestore.rst

 ==== using Netcat (recommended) ====
 [http://en.wikipedia.org/wiki/Netcat Netcat] (nc) is a simple yet powerful way to transfer bits and bytes across a network.
 The following steps show how to use it to backup a full OpenWrt disk image as well as the NVRAM data.

----- /!\ '''Edit conflict - your version:''' ----

-== Image method ==
-These methods use the [http://en.wikipedia.org/wiki/Dd_(Unix) dd] tool to copy disks byte by byte.

-=== Backing up ===
-There are a number of ways to get disk image copies from an OpenWrt box.
-If you are using KAMIKAZE you can Ignore the NVRAM steps.

-==== using Netcat (recommended) ====
-[http://en.wikipedia.org/wiki/Netcat Netcat] (nc) is a simple yet powerful way to transfer bits and bytes across a network.
-The following steps show how to use it to backup a full OpenWrt disk image as well as the NVRAM data.

----- /!\ '''End of edit conflict''' ----

  1. Start listening for data with netcat on the target machine.
  {{{